MicroEJ/docs/VEEPortingGuide/runFsTestSuiteOnESP32WROVER.rst

   <https://github.com/MicroEJ/Platform-Espressif-ESP-WROVER-KIT-V4.1/tree/1.6.2>`__
   has been properly setup (i.e., it can be used to generate a Mono-Sandbox Executable).

-The explanation can be adapted to run the test suite on any other VEE Port providing:
+The instructions of this page can be adapted to run the test suite on any other VEE Port providing:

 - An implementation of :ref:`LLFS-API-SECTION` version 1.0.2 in
   `com.microej.pack#fs-4.0.3`_.